Original Title: Verónica

-Veronica is a Spanish movie based on the real story of Estefanía Gutiérrez Lázaro and her family, it was directed by Paco Plaza, famous for the REC franchise.
+Veronica is a Spanish movie released in 2017, it’s based on the real story of Estefanía Gutiérrez Lázaro and her family and directed by Paco Plaza, famous for the REC franchise.

-Instead of an 18-year-old Estefánia, we have the 15-year-old Verónica, who decided to use an Ouija Board to try contact with her dead (obviously) father then everything goes to shit.
+Instead of an 18-year-old Estefánia, we have the 15-year-old Verónica, who decided to use an Ouija Board to try contact with her dead father, and after that, everything changes for worse.

 The story is not the most original, but I don’t think that’s important in this particular case.
-The movie is very well crafted, competently made and have a style quite different from what we are accustomed to the Hollywoodian horror movie.
+The movie is very well crafted, competently made and has a different style from what we are used to in the Hollywoodian horror films.

-Two major positive points to me were the score and the cinematography.
-Both create the perfect atmosphere for the movie, and even though the cinematography is not fancy and Oscar-worthy, it does not let you in complete darkness like lots of movies do and get me on my nerves.
+Two positive points were the score and the cinematography.
+Both create the perfect atmosphere for the movie, and even though the cinematography is not fancy, it’s no the type that leaves you in complete darkness.

-The acting is something that I have to mention.
-We have a very young and very good main cast and it really gives us the impression of a real family.
-Sandra Escacena, who plays Verónica is really great through the whole movie, displaying very believable emotions.
+The acting is amazing, with a very young and very good main cast that gives us the impression of a real family.
+Sandra Escacena, who plays Verónica is really great throughout the whole movie, displaying very believable emotions.

-After the conclusion of the story, we see some photos who seems to be real police photos of what took place, giving a feeling of unease, something like this real crime documentaries.
+After the conclusion of the story, we see some photos that seem to be real police photos of what took place, giving a feeling of unease, something like this real crime documentaries.
 It’s not real, it’s photos from the movie itself, but anyway, it contributes to this horror atmosphere.